 The Benedictine University Mentorship Program strives to support students throughout their time on campus and beyond.
 The program is designed as a one-on-one interaction between a mentor and his or her mentee(s) that ultimately progresses to regular interaction based on each individual situation, needs of the student(s) and availability of the mentor.
-The Benedictine University Mentorship Program is a collaborative program developed by the Office of Alumni Development and the Career Development Center.
+The Benedictine University Mentorship Program is a collaborative program developed by the Office of Alumni Relations and the Academic & Career Enrichment Center (ACE).

 Mentoring has been defined in many different ways, but it is essentially a system of semi-structured guidance where one person shares their knowledge and offers advice to assist others to grow in their own lives, both personally and professionally.
 Mentoring involves passing on one’s knowledge, insight and experience in a particular area or situation.
 It’s about motivating and empowering another person to identify their goals and helping them to find ways of reaching them.